kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

   - All pods are deleted when update is triggered (template spec change)
   - Controller waits for all pods to fully terminate (no pods with deletionTimestamp remain)
   - All new pods are created simultaneously after termination complete
-  - Status condition `Progressing=True` with `reason=RecreateInProgress` during deletion/termination phases
+  - Status condition `Progressing=True`
   - Status condition `Progressing=True` with `reason=RecreateComplete` after pods created
-  - Events emitted: `RecreateStarted`, `RecreateWaitingTermination`, `RecreateCompleted`
   - Ordering independence: Recreate strategy ignores `podManagementPolicy` setting (both OrderedReady and Parallel behave identically)
 - PVC preservation: PersistentVolumeClaims are not deleted during Recreate (only pods are deleted)
 - Stuck pod handling: Pods stuck in any state are forcibly deleted (ImagePullBackOff, Pending, CrashLoopBackOff, etc.)
 - Validation: API validation accepts `type: Recreate` on StatefulSet